 But, to truly grasp the depth of the Christ Child's devotion, we must understand the true length of His journey.
 This baby came to our world from the place of His own unlimited joy and power.

 In that former place, time could impose no limit on him.
 A thousand years were as one day, and a day, as a thousand years.
-There, tomorrow was as yesterday - and both were always but the present to Him.
+And, tomorrow was as yesterday - and both were always but the present to Him.

 Nor could any space impose its dimension on Him.
 Before he came here as a baby, He was everywhere in the universe, while, at the same time, completely encompassing it, as its Creator.